Cloud-based Contact Centers for Digital Transformation

 • Multifactor authentication lets customers identify themselves across various platforms.

-• Continuously authenticating clients across platforms streamlines the verification process and improves customer experience.
+• Continuously authenticating clients across platforms streamline the verification process and improves customer experience.

 1. Getting Superior CX with Multifactor Authentication